ShafSpecs/React-Calculator/README.md

 # Reacr Calculator built with snowpack

 A simple react calculator with addition, subtraction, multiplication & division with an ON/OFF function.
-Nice, 'dull' CS S styles also implemented.
+Nice, 'dull' CSS styles also implemented.
 My first try too at making a complete react project on my own!

 # New Project